 The town itself is tiny and there isn’t too much to do here except for another majestic lake (good on ya NZ) and one small strip of restaurants/shops.
 I even heard the one and only bar burned down a few months back.
 When you arrive you see why it’s not a dedicated stop on Stray – there’s not enough for the masses to enjoy.
 The draw of the town is actually not the lake or anything you can do, but it’s actually at night.

 Tekapo is part of the Mackenzie area of New Zealand.
 In 2012, the region was declared an International Dark Sky Reserve.
-There is very limited light pollution here.
-This is the only Dark Sky Reserves in the Southern Hemisphere and one of eight in the world.
+There is very limited light pollution here and this area is the only Dark Sky Reserves in the Southern Hemisphere and one of only eight in the world.
 So what does this all mean?
 It means that the night sky here is out of this world (pun totally intended).
 I’ve never seen more stars and a clearer night, but I’ll get to all that in a moment.

 I totally fudged up with coming here.
 My bus was booked, I was telling people about how excited I was, etc. and then the night before my arrival something tells me to check my hostel booking.
 Well lo and behold I never booked it!
 I couldn’t believe it and of course everything was now booked out.
 I didn’t let myself panic however and calmly searched for other options.
 I found one hotel that had limited space available and an Airbnb.
 In the end I went with the hotel in a treat yo’ self moment.